feyntrop

 Tutorial

-To run the tutorial (which uses the high-level interface) in notebook form, you have to have jupyter-notebook installed.
+To run the tutorial (which uses the high-level interface) in notebook form, you must install jupyter-notebook.
 Run

 jupyter notebook tutorial_2L_3pt.ipynb